- Middling battery life

 The speed of wireless charging is impressive though.
 It's not linear, in that your phone will start charging rapidly but can then slow a little, but the general speed isn't too far off that of a wired connection, which is what you'd hope for if you're going to be picking up and putting down your phone regularly.

 In our standard battery run-down test, where we loop a Full HD video for 90 minutes at full brightness, the performance was about average.
-We expected the iPhone 8 Plus to perform better to be honest… it dropped 23%, which is similar to many other flagship phones.
+We expected the iPhone 8 Plus to perform better to be honest… it dropped 23%, which is similar to many other flagship phones - though the likes of the newer iPhone XR have it slightly beat, with that phone dropping 20%.

 It's hard to see why it didn’t do better – with a more efficient processor, it’s actually a slightly worse score than on the iPhone 6S Plus.
 It just shows that Apple hasn't really improved the battery performance much – although, given it's got a lot smaller battery than in previous Plus models (for some reason) that's actually an impressive feat of engineering.